Article updated 13th July 2022

 Essentially, when purchasing a motherboard, you need to consider if you plan on upgrading your system for playing the latest games or handling heavier workloads in applications.
 Having an easy upgrade path for graphics cards, storage or a new processor means planning ahead with potential new hardware releases from manufacturers in the next few years, and then asking - is this motherboard compatible?

 What is overclocking?

-On high end motherboards you will often see features mentioned such as overclocking and core-unlocking.
-These are terms that enable the motherboard to access performance from other components like the CPU that would normally be neglected.
-This can void warranties so it is worth checking specifics of what the motherboard is letting you access in the manual and in warranty documentation before beginning.
+On modern motherboards you will often see features mentioned such as overclocking and core-unlocking.
+These are terms that enable the motherboard to access increased performance from memory, graphics cards and the CPU that are shipped with factory settings in place.

 For more information on overclocking, check out this guide.